byter325/das-kalender/README.md

 Type

-`npm run start`
+`npm start`

-and open browser at https://localhost:8080/api/getRaplaEvents/TINF21B1
+and open browser at https://localhost:8080/

 ## Filters

-### examples
+## Security

+Because of HTTPS you must have a self signed certificate / signed certificate and place it into the `security` folder with the key named `server.key` and the certificate `server.cert`

+A self signed certificate can be created using openssl and the following command:

+`openssl req -nodes -new -x509 -keyout server.key -out server.cert
+`

+## API Examples

 /api/getRaplaEvents/TINF21B1?from=2022-03-21T00:00:00.000Z